Last updated: June 2026

 Why macOS Does Not Support Always on Top Natively

 macOS has never included a native always-on-top feature.
 Unlike Linux (which offers many window managers) or Windows (which has some third-party assistive features), Apple keeps the window manager simple and consistent.
-This means users who need window pinning must rely on dedicated solutions like TopWindow — which adds this functionality seamlessly without modifying system files or requiring complex configuration.
+This means users who need window pinning must rely on dedicated solutions like TopWindow.

 How to Keep a Window on Top with TopWindow